-The Uniquely Outrageous Price of an American College Degree
+Why Is College in America So Expensive?

 This all makes sense, if we just focus on the U.S. But what about the rest of the world?
 These broader economic trends exist there, too.
 So why does college still cost half as much, on average, in other countries?

-One oddity of America’s higher education system is that it is actually three different systems masquerading as one: there is one system of public colleges, another of private, nonprofit institutions and one made up of for-profit colleges.
+One oddity of America’s higher-education system is that it is actually three different systems masquerading as one: There is one system of public colleges; another of private, nonprofit institutions; and one made up of for-profit colleges.

 The biggest system by far is the public one, which includes two-year community colleges and four-year institutions.
 Three out of every four American college students attend a school in this public system, which is funded through state and local subsidies, along with students’ tuition dollars and some federal aid.

 In this public system, the high cost of college has as much to do with politics as economics.
 Many state legislatures have been spending less and less per student on higher education for the past three decades.
-Bewitched by the ideology of small government (and forced by law to balance their budgets during a period of mounting health care costs), states have been leaving once world-class public universities begging for money.
+Bewitched by the ideology of small government (and forced by law to balance their budgets during a period of mounting health-care costs), states have been leaving once-world-class public universities begging for money.
 The cuts were particularly stark after the 2008 recession, and they set off a cascading series of consequences, some of which were never intended.

 The easiest way for universities to make up for the cuts was to shift some of the cost to students—and to find richer students.
-“Once that sustainable public funding was taken out from under these schools, they started acting more like businesses,” says Maggie Thompson, the executive director of Generation Progress, a nonprofit education advocacy group.
+“Once that sustainable public funding was taken out from under these schools, they started acting more like businesses,” says Maggie Thompson, the executive director of Generation Progress, a nonprofit education-advocacy group.
 State cutbacks did not necessarily make colleges more efficient, which was the hope; they made colleges more entrepreneurial.

 Some universities began to enroll more full-paying foreign and out-of-state students to make up the difference.
 Over the past decade, for example, Purdue University has reduced its in-state student population by 4,300 while adding 5,300 out-of-state and foreign students, who pay triple the tuition.
 “They moved away from working to educate people in their region to competing for the most elite and wealthy students—in a way that was unprecedented,” Thompson says.

 This competition eventually crept beyond climbing walls and dining halls into major, long-term operating expenses.
-For example, U.S. colleges spend, relative to other countries, a startling amount of money on their non-teaching staff, according to the OECD data.
+For example, U.S. colleges spend, relative to other countries, a startling amount of money on their nonteaching staff, according to the OECD data.
 Some of these people are librarians or career or mental-health counselors who directly benefit students, but many others do tangential jobs that may have more to do with attracting students than with learning.
-Many U.S. colleges employ armies of fundraisers, athletic staff, lawyers, admissions and financial aid officers, diversity and inclusion managers, building operations and maintenance staff, security personnel, transportation workers, and food service workers.
+Many U.S. colleges employ armies of fund-raisers, athletic staff, lawyers, admissions and financial-aid officers, diversity-and-inclusion managers, building-operations and maintenance staff, security personnel, transportation workers, and food-service workers.

-The international data is not detailed enough to reveal exactly which jobs are diverting the most money, but we can say that U.S. colleges spend more on non-teaching staff than on teachers, which is upside down compared to every other country that provided data to the OECD (with the exception of Luxembourg, naturally).
+The international data is not detailed enough to reveal exactly which jobs are diverting the most money, but we can say that U.S. colleges spend more on nonteaching staff than on teachers, which is upside down compared with every other country that provided data to the OECD (with the exception of Luxembourg, naturally).

 In addition, most global rankings of universities heavily weight the amount of research published by faculty—a metric that has no relationship to whether students are learning.
 But in a heated race for students, these rankings get the attention of college administrators, who push faculty to focus on research and pay star professors accordingly.

-Likewise, the new data shows that U.S. colleges currently have a slightly lower ratio of students to teachers than the average for the developed world—another metric favored in college rankings.
+Likewise, the new data show that U.S. colleges currently have a slightly lower ratio of students to teachers than the average for the developed world—another metric favored in college rankings.
 But that is a very expensive way to compete.
 And among education researchers, there is no clear consensus about whether smaller classes are worth the money.

 In the beginning, university administrators may have started competing for full-freight paying students in order to help subsidize other, less affluent students.
 But once other colleges got into the racket, it became a spending arms race.
 More and more universities had to participate, including private colleges unaffected by state cuts, just to keep their application numbers up.
 “There is such a thing as wasteful competition,” Charles Clotfelter, a Duke University professor and the author of Unequal Colleges in the Age of Disparity, wrote me in an email.